andre5Jr/soc-analyst-SIEM-BENIGN/README.md

 index=win_eventlogs CommandLine="*schtasks.exe*"
 Filter for HR usernames (Haroon, Chris, Diana).
 Look at Account_Name field in the event.

+🔱 Answer: Chris.fort

+✏️ Task 4: Which user from the HR department executed a system process (LOLBIN) to download a payload from a file-sharing host.
-✏️ Task 4: HR User Executing LOLBIN to Download Payload ⭕️ Objective: Identify which HR user ran a system binary to fetch a payload.
+⭕️ Objective: Identify which HR user ran a system binary to fetch a payload.

 ⭕️ Method:

 spl